 Once these restrictions were applied, it was possible to generate an array of contrasting stimuli to be employed in Experiment 2.
-This was achieved via the Max 6 patch illustrated in Figure 9.
+This was achieved via the Max 6 patch.
 In the patch, the six environmental sound envelopes are rendered as breakpoint functions (BPF's), as is indicated in Figure 7.
 The user first chooses from amongst the nine possible source sounds mentioned above.
 This sound is modulated with one of the six BPF's, selected from a drop-down menu.
-The BPF's duration and triggering/looping rate may be altered by clicking on one of nine IOI durations: six corresponding to the IOI's of the standard car alarms, and the three aforementioned averaged inter-onset intervals (300, 536, and 2082 ms., respectively).
+The BPF duration triggering/looping rate may be altered by clicking on one of nine IOI durations: six corresponding to the IOI's of the standard car alarms, the three others corresponding to the aforementioned averaged inter-onset intervals (300, 536, and 2082 ms., respectively).
 In addition, it is possible to trigger a Morphology Sequencer, which cycles through the six BPF's at the current IOI rate.
 The Morphology Sequencer loops until it is deactivated.